cbonitz/lock-free-experiments/README.md

 Lock Free Data Structure Experiments
 ====================================

-Pitting a few naive counter implementations against each other, including a wrapped AtomicInteger.
+Experiment: Pitting a few naive counter implementations against each other, including a wrapped AtomicInteger.